cosmos/cosmos-sdk/docs/concepts/transactions.md

 ### CLI and REST Interfaces

 The module developer can specify possible user interactions by defining HTTP Request Handlers or Cobra [commands](https://github.com/spf13/cobra) accessible through command-line, typically found in the module's `/client` folder.
-An application developer creates entrypoints to the application by creating a [command-line interface](./interfaces.md#cli) or [REST API](./interfaces.md#rest), typically found in the application's `/cmd` folder.
+An application developer creates entrypoints to the application by creating a [command-line interface](./interfaces.md#cli) or [REST interface](./interfaces.md#rest), typically found in the application's `/cmd` folder.

-#### CLI

-One of the main entrypoints for an application is the command-line interface.
-Transactions are typically created in applications, but some SDK modules define module-specific transactions such as `tx sign` from the [`auth`](https://github.com/cosmos/cosmos-sdk/tree/67f6b021180c7ef0bcf25b6597a629aca27766b8/docs/spec/auth) module and transaction subcommands, such as `tx gov vote` and `tx staking delegate` which are from the [`gov`](https://github.com/cosmos/cosmos-sdk/tree/67f6b021180c7ef0bcf25b6597a629aca27766b8/docs/spec/gov) and [`staking`](https://github.com/cosmos/cosmos-sdk/tree/67f6b021180c7ef0bcf25b6597a629aca27766b8/docs/spec/staking) modules, respectively.

-The application developer defines application-specific transactions and creates an entrypoint to the application by indicating which commands users may utilize to make changes in the state machine.
-The general practice is to define a function `txCmd` in the `main.go` file that adds commands for each type of transaction possible for this application as subcommands to the `rootCmd`.
-This function is called in `main()`.
-Note that an application may utilize transactions from multiple modules.

-#### REST

 ## Messages